MetricsGrimoire/MailingListStats/README.md

 If you have a different configuration or need more options, more detailed information about the options, can be learnt by running `mlstats --help`

+### With Postgres

+The postgres backend requires the database already exists.
+The creation of tables must be done manually.
+There is a SQL script with the schema in `db/data_model_pg.sql` that can be used for this purpose.

 Analysis
 --------